ant3869/nexco-portfolio/README.md

 1. **GitHub API**: Projects, skills (based on repository languages), and profile information
 2. **Formspree**: For the contact form functionality
 3. **DEV.TO API** (optional): For displaying blog posts
+4. **Public Tech News APIs**: Headlines from Hacker News, Dev.to, The Verge RSS, Reddit, and the Spaceflight News API

 You can replace these with your own data sources or use static data if preferred.